EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 [{'path': '/community_specific/d562bab2-54b8-46f9-9ba8-f6e7f77ef5c5/lat_max', 'value': '41 24.2028', 'op': 'add'}]
 ```

-This patch will set the string '41 24.2028' as the value for the community-specific field `lat_max`.
+Both of these patches will set the string '41 24.2028' as the value for the community-specific field `lat_max`.
 If the value has already been set, you must use 'replace' as the value for the operation in the `op` subfield of the patch.

+##### Submitting the patch
 See the [Submitting the patch](#submitting-the-patch) section how to submit this patch.

 ### Updating multivalue fields